cjus/modern-web-seed/README.md

 ```

 Note that if you're running in live reload mode then your sass/scss files are automatically processed as you make changes.

+## Support for Modernizr

+There is a modernizr.js file in the js/vendor folder.
+This version of modernizr is loaded by the index.html and is intended to be a placeholder.
+Visit the [modernizr](http://modernizr.com/download) site to create your own custom version.

 ## Creating a distribution for deployment